-Allocation to all categories, other than Anchor Investors, if any, and Retail Individual Investors, shall be made on a proportionate basis, subject to valid Bids received at or above the Offer Price, as applicable.
-The allocation to each Retail Individual Investor shall not be less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Category and the remaining available Equity Shares, if any, shall be allocated on a proportionate basis.
+Allocation to all categories, other than Anchor Investors, if any, and Retail Individual Investors, was made on a proportionate basis, subject to valid Bids received at or above the Offer Price, as applicable.
+The allocation to each Retail Individual Investor was not less than the minimum Bid Lot, subject to availability of Equity Shares in the Retail Category and the remaining available Equity Shares, if any, were made available for allocation on a proportionate basis.
 For further information, see "Offer Procedure" beginning on page 380.